José Jerí: Congressman of the Republic

+President of Congress

 On 26 July 2025, he was elected as President of the Congress of the Republic for the 2025–2026 annual session period with the votes of Free Peru, Popular Force, Alliance for Progress, Acción Popular, Avanza País and We Are Peru.

 Following his controversial election as President of Congress due to his background, Jerí stated in an interview with the Peruvian newspaper El Comercio in August that he would refrain from assuming the presidency of the executive branch, according to the constitutional line of succession, in the event that Boluarte were removed from office by Congress.
 He expressed the following for such a scenario (translated from Spanish):

-“I was elected to be President of Congress.
-I’m not going to say I’m unaware of the procedures of constitutional succession, right?
+"I was elected to be President of Congress.
+I'm not going to say I'm unaware of the procedures of constitutional succession, right?
 But from my perspective, the presidency should be constitutionally renewed on July 28, 2026.
-If that scenario you mention were to occur, I would personally refrain from assuming it.”
+If that scenario you mention were to occur, I would personally refrain from assuming it."

+Shortly after being named president of Congress, the television program Milagros Leiva, entrevista reported an alleged case of illicit enrichment involving Jerí, noting a sharp increase in his declared assets.
+In 2021 he declared ownership of two vehicles worth S/ 97,000 soles, but by 2024 he reportedly owned properties valued at more than one million soles.
+The investigative television program Panorama also alleged that Jerí had received a bribe of S/ 150,000 soles from a businesswoman named Blanca Ríos.
+The alleged payment took place in November 2023, when Jerí chaired the congressional budget committee, in connection with the approval of public works projects under the portfolio of the Ministry of Economy and Finance.
+According to Ríos's testimony, the payment was made to secure funding for an irrigation project in the Cajamarca region.
+The case also implicated congresswoman Ana Zegarra, spokesperson for the We Are Peru party, and Nahum Hidalgo, an advisor to the Somos Perú parliamentary group.
+Jerí denied the accusation, stating he had no connection with the person involved and declared that he would cooperate with all investigations.